Analyze Text

 -

-On the home page for your project, note the project endpoint, key, and OpenAI endpoint.
+On the home page for your project, note that the API key, project endpoint, and OpenAI endpoint are displayed here.

-TIP: You're going to need these values later!
+TIP: You're going to need the project endpoint later!

 Get the application files from GitHub